top of page

 Given that we are currently living in what’s being called the “Information Age,” I see institutionalized credentials to be losing their currency day by day.
 This is especially true when we examine just how low the standards of academia have fallen in so short a span of time.

 However, I can still understand the reasons one might ask me about them.
 I received university degrees in biology and sociology in 2015.
-During this time and for about a year following, I was directly involved in research projects mostly involving plant-fungi symbiosis with a bent towards agricultural sustainability and ecological restoration.
+During this time and for about a year following, I was directly involved in research projects mostly involving plant-fungi symbiosis with a bent towards agricultural sustainability and ecological restoration (the legitimate kinds, not the technocratic approaches so often touted by the parasite classes of the multinational "think tank" groups such as the WEF et al.)

-In addition to all of this, I would be happy to answer any further questions prospective clients might have, and/or provide a detailed CV to them.
+In addition to all of this, I would be happy to answer any further questions prospective clients might have, and/or provide a detailed CV upon request.

 2. As an alternative take on biology, does this mean Lifeology is informed by a religious perspective?